What is the AMCAS? [2023 Medical School Application Guide]

 • Submitted to AMCAS: Under Review: A verifier is reviewing your application.
 You will be notified if there are any additional transcripts needed for processing.

 • Submitted to AMCAS: Financial Hold: You have certified and submitted your AMCAS application.
-However, AMCAS is unable to process your application until you resolve the financial hold associated with your application.
+However, AMCAS cannot process your application until you resolve the financial hold associated with your application.

 • Submitted to AMCAS: Incorrect Coursework: You have certified and submitted your AMCAS application.
 However, your application is on hold due to incorrect coursework in your application.